Read Time : 9 Minutes

 High Upfront Costs

 The initial investment for a commercial solar PV system can be significant, especially for larger installations.
-Costs have come down in recent years, and this is projected to continue, but a 1 MW system can still cost £750,000+.
+Costs have fallen in recent years and are expected to continue doing so, but a 1 MW rooftop system typically costs between £700,000 and £1 million, depending on site conditions.

 Grants can be intermittent and opportunities for loans, subsidies and incentives may not be available to all companies.